WARNING! I posted some things on this page which might seem… offensive to some people.

 Ironically, many Filipino and Indonesian weapon styles have the hands and arms as the primary targets in their curriculum, so they’re teaching their practitioners to attack a opponent the exact same way a deranged psychopath would attack their victims.

-Besides, if you go for his/her arms, besides the chances of disabling the arm, the rest of him will still be able to sue.
+Besides, if you go for his/her arms, besides the chances of disabling the arm, the rest of him will still be able to sue you.

 And ONCE AGAIN, Shout out to Da’mon Stith of Austin Warrior Arts, and creator and President of Historical African Martial Arts Association (HAMA for short) for creating these first videos of how historically, blades may have been used in Capoeira Angola, and putting them on YouTube.